The Story of Heart By Heart

 Michael Derosier joined Heart during the recording of Heart’s first album, “Dreamboat Annie”, and is known for having one of the heaviest, most distinctive sounds and quickest feet behind the drums.
 Derosier is celebrated for his work on classic Heart hits such as Barracuda, Mistral Wind, and Straight On, among many others.
 Heart has over 20 Top 40 singles, sold over 30 million albums, and is one of the first MTV video bands, having been one of the first to shoot videos as early as 1980, in which Derosier appears.
 Heart was inducted into the Rock & Roll Hall of Fame in 2013.

-Somar Macek, renowned Northwest vocalist, has gained a reputation for delivering powerful, moving renditions of every song she sings.
+Somar Macek, renowned, classically-trained Northwest vocalist, has gained a reputation for delivering powerful, moving renditions of every song she sings.
 Somar began singing at the age of 2 and has sung in various music groups throughout her adolescent years.
 She and Fossen joined forces in 2009 to become what they call “Heart By Heart,” captivating audiences every time they perform.

 Lizzy Daymont hails from the Chicago area and is a lifelong musician having started piano studies at age 6.
 A few years later she picked up a guitar, followed by the bass.
 She attended Boston’s Berklee College of Music and later relocated to Seattle where she has been active for nearly two decades playing the Pacific Northwest club, festival and casino circuit with a variety of original and cover bands.
 She brings a wealth of experience and knowledge to any musical situation.
 More about Lizzy…